hexbatch/apple-core/core-docs/step-4-actions/servers.md

 The server can remove elements and types from that server at any time.

-Before an element is added, there is an optional event listener that can be called before_server_add this can deny the move to the server each element transfer is connected to the remote activity
+Before an element is added, there is an optional event listener before_server_add_element that can be called. this can deny the move to the server.
+A type cannot be transferred over by itself, an element has to be approved first.

 # Adding sets to servers
 a server can add in an entire set to another server.